-Brazil, Government: The emergence of new services, including social networks and cloud computing, in the last few years has increased the means to communicate and to access and distribute information. .
+Brazil, Government: The emergence of new infrastructure, technologies and services, including social networks and cloud computing, in the last few years has increased the means to communicate and to access and distribute information and knowledge. .

-Internet Democracy Project, CDT, IFLA and Access, Civil Society :
+Internet Democracy Project, CDT, IFLA and Access, Civil Society :A new-generation of ICT policies and regulations were adopted in many countries designed to advance the deployment of broadband, encourage innovation and enable digital inclusion of all.

 There has been increasing awareness by policymakers of the importance of public access to ICTs and tools to combat the digital divide, and reiterate the value of libraries in this regard.

-Internet Democracy Project, CDT, IFLA and Access, Civil Society:
+Internet Democracy Project, CDT, IFLA and Access, Civil Society:There is greater recognition among policy makers that achieving digital inclusion also goes beyond questions of network deployment and affordability.
+This includes an increasing awareness of the importance of affordable and publicly accessible ICTs and tools to combat the digital divide, and the continuing value of libraries in this regard.

 There has been an increased level of mobile penetration and rise of broadband penetration.

-Brazil Government: There has been an increased level of mobile penetration and rise of broadband penetration.
+Brazil Government: There has been an increased level of mobile penetration and rise of broadband penetration, with increased geographical coverage and reach, enabling greater access to the benefits of the information society.

 There has been increased knowledge, acceptance and capacity building in ICT Applications like E-Government, E-business, E-learning, E-health, E-employment, E-environment, E-agriculture and E-science by the user and the provider